Preventative Maintenance: Saving Money in the Long Run

 Time-based Maintenance

 As the name suggests, time-based maintenance has to do with maintenance at specific time intervals.
 It consists of a well-devised strategy scheduled at predetermined intervals.
 Regardless of assets or equipment condition, preventative maintenance aims to undergo activities that help prevent future failures and increase its reliability.
-It’s beneficial to create a schedule monthly or annually as per the manufacturer’s inspection and cleaning recommendations.
-This can help you stay on track. examples of interval-based maintenance include tasks like:
+It’s beneficial to create a schedule monthly or annually, as per the manufacturer’s inspection and cleaning recommendations.
+This can help you stay on track.
+Examples of interval-based maintenance include tasks like:

 - Restoring salt content in soft water systems